Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Pilot Validation Exercise

 Beyond quantitative analysis, teams produced written reports identifying systematic issues across L2-Bench components.
 Prior to the scaling up to the full 1,000+ task dataset, we may use this feedback to make revisions in three areas:

-\textbf{Competency taxonomy.} Several sub-competencies were identified as oversimplified.
+\paragraph{Competency taxonomy.} Several sub-competencies were identified as oversimplified.
 In other areas, practitioners observed “inter-competency” elements: capabilities that appear important in multiple competencies.
 We will determine whether these represent distinct competencies or cross-cutting capabilities requiring separate treatment.
+We hypothesize that the method (of producing a taxonomy based on language-specific pedagogies) will scale to other pedagogies.
+However, we also believe each of these is, ultimately, an empirical question and one we will consider in future work.

-\textbf{Evaluation criteria.} Evaluators noted that some criteria are more abstract or more context-sensitive than others; we plan to implement variable consensus criteria weightings based on task context and expand universal criteria to address sensitivities that vary by geographic and cultural context.
+\paragraph{Evaluation criteria.} Evaluators noted that some criteria are more abstract or more context-sensitive than others; we plan to implement variable consensus criteria weightings based on task context and expand universal criteria to address sensitivities that vary by geographic and cultural context.

-\textbf{Task design.} We will expand on our task variable approach for systematic task design, creating a framework of the context dimensions that impact on language learning tasks and responses – from linguistic context, to educational, resource availability and social factors.
+\paragraph{Task design.} We will expand on our task variable approach for systematic task design, creating a framework of the context dimensions that impact on language learning tasks and responses – from linguistic context, to educational, resource availability and social factors.
 Additionally, we will standardise task wording for consistency where equivalent.